cebroker/emerald-ios/EmeraldIOS/Components/TextfieldView/README.md

       self.textField.set(hint: hint)
   }

-//This is how you can get text form textfield. public var text: String? {
+//This is how you can get the text form textfield. public var text: String? {
         set {
             self.textField.text = newValue